Trump bombs Iran despite MAGA warnings

 On Thursday, Mr. Trump said he would make a decision within two weeks on whether to use military force against Iran.
 But just two days later, he pulled the trigger.

-He followed up the attack with a threat in all CAPS on Truth Social: “Any retaliation by Iran against the United States of America will be met with force far greater than what was witness tonight.”
+He followed up the attack with a threat in all CAPS on Truth Social: “Any retaliation by Iran against the United States of America will be met with force far greater than what was witnessed tonight.”

 Congressional response